Profit determination & EÜR

 Who can use an EÜR?

-Commercial sole proprietors can use the EÜR as long as there is no bookkeeping obligation under commercial or tax law.
+Commercial sole proprietors can use the EÜR as long as there is no bookkeeping obligation under German commercial or tax law.

 Typical individual EÜR questions

-Vehicles, travel costs and private use
+Trips, travel costs and private use

 For business vehicles, private-use portions, logbook, one-percent method, travel costs and actual costs must be clearly separated.

 Expenses for a domestic study or home office are deductible only under the statutory conditions.
-Use, centre of activity and applicable lump sums are relevant.
+Use, centre of activity and the applicable lump sums are relevant.

-Investment deduction and special depreciation
+Investment deduction amount and special depreciation

-Small entrepreneur or regular VAT taxation
+Small entrepreneur scheme or regular VAT taxation

-Required information
+Required documents

 Outgoing invoices and incoming payments